OpenDocCN/dsai-notes-pt2-zh/docs/scipycon-2017/SciPy 2017（合集） - P28：SciSheets   Providing the Power of Programming with the Simplicity of Spreadshee - 哒哒哒儿尔 - BV1Cs411A76Y.md

-# SciPy 2017（合集） - P28：SciSheets   Providing the Power of Programming with the Simplicity of Spreadshee - 哒哒哒儿尔 - BV1Cs411A76Y
+# P28：SciSheets   Providing the Power of Programming with the Simplicity of Spreadshee - 哒哒哒儿尔 - BV1Cs411A76Y

  Hi， oh。 I usually think that plos is premature， so we'll see how things go。 First of all。